 During the 90s, California, the District of Columbia, and four other states pushed medical marijuana laws.
 This was when federal minimum sentences came after Reagan-era punishments.
 The wave of legalization came at the status quo until the 2000s, where eight more states followed suit.

 At a state level, many of these states decriminalized marijuana use and possession.
 The problem comes from federal level laws.
-Today, 15 states have decriminalized marijuana.
-These states, however, has not legalized its use.
-Meanwhile, 33 states have legalized the use of marijuana for medicinal purposes, while 11 states have legalized its recreational use.
+Today, 38 states have some form of legalized marijuana, where 11 states have legalized recreational use and Texas, Florida, Ohio, West Virigina and others have legalized medical marijuana program.

 The Problem with Federal Cannabis Laws